Republicans pounce: Analysis

 According to an analysis by Washington Post reporter Aaron Blake, the use of the "pounce" framing "appears to be pretty bipartisan in its implementation."
 Searching U.S. newspapers and wire services between 2010 and 2019, Blake found 1,732 instances of Democrats or liberals "pouncing," versus 1,427 instances of Republicans or conservatives doing the same.
 However, he cautioned that this approach had several limitations: it did not survey cable news; it did not include similar verbs such as "seize on"; and it did not assess the severity of the controversy being "pounced" upon.

-Wall Street Journal editor James Freeman describes the term as a "long-running joke among right-leading media skeptics", but found little evidence to back it up.
+Wall Street Journal editor James Freeman describes the term as a "long-running joke among right-leaning media skeptics", but found little evidence to back it up.
 In a 2019 search of the Factiva news archive, he discovered 311 occurrences of the phrasing "Democrats pounce," compared with 245 occurrences of "Republicans pounce."
 While this suggested that the framing has been applied more toward Democrats, Freeman acknowledged that the phenomenon was "difficult to measure qualitatively."

 Blake identifies a 1933 New York Times article "Revived Republicans Pounce on Democrats" as one of the first occurrences of this phrasing in print, but says that the overwhelming majority of "Republicans pounce" headlines in the Times or The Washington Post have been printed in the 21st century.